Video Resolution – The Ultimate Guide to Display Resolution for Broadcasters

 Video Aspect Ratio

-Video aspect ratio is the width to height ratio of a video.
+Video aspect ratio is the width-to-height ratio of a video.
 This number is generated by simplifying the ratio of the video resolution.

 For example, a video with a 1920 x 1080 resolution would have an aspect ratio of 1920:1080.
 This figure is simplified to 16:9 by reducing each side by the greatest common multiple.
 In this case, it is 120.

 The most common video aspect ratio is 16:9.
 This is used for most video players on both modern televisions and mobile streaming devices.
-In the past, 4:3 was the standard since it was suitable for the size of older television screens, but this has mostly phased out.
+In the past, 4:3 was the standard since it was suitable for the size of older television screens, but this has mostly been phased out.

 Some social media platforms use different aspect ratios.
 For example, 9:16 is the standard for video sharing on TikTok and any platform that uses “Stories.”
 Instagram had previously only supported streaming with a 1:1 aspect ratio, but this has since become more flexible.